-In many cases, it is appropriate for a Local Board of Flight Surgeons to return the member to a flying status while awaiting the waiver, but it is best to consult with the NAMI Otolaryngology Department and NAMI Physical Qualification before doing so.
+In many cases, it is appropriate for a Local Board of Flight Surgeons to return the member to a flying status while awaiting the waiver if they meet the above criteria.
 REMEMBER: Grounding physicals are required for any condition resulting in a grounding of greater than 60 days and Local Boards of Flight Surgeons are not appropriate after grounding by the Waiver Authority.